ccbogel/QualCoder/README.md

 Alternatively, install from source code below.
 When running from source code, it is best to run QualCoder inside a Python virtual environment so that the system-installed python modules do not clash and cause problems.
 If you are using the alternative Ubuntu Desktop manager **Xfce** you may need to run this: `sudo apt install libxcb-cursor0`

-1. Recommend that you install vlc (download from site) or: `sudo apt install vlc`
+1. If you are using audio or video, install vlc (download from site) or: `sudo apt install vlc`

 2. Install pip and venv